Decentralized Domain Generalization with Style Sharing: Formal Model and Convergence Analysis: Numerical Experiments

-\textbf{Setting.} Our experiments are done under two sets of networks (i) a network of $m = 3$ edge devices and (ii) a network with $m = 9$ edge devices connected together over a random geometric graph \cite{penrose2003random}.
-The choice of 3-9 edge devices aligns with the conventions of experiments found in existing FDG literature \cite{zhang2021federated, lifedbn, nguyen2022fedsr}, to provide fair comparisons with the baselines.
-Our implementation of \texttt{StyleDDG} is based on the \texttt{dassl} library developed in \cite{zhou2022domain, zhou2021domainadaptive}.
-We adopt a constant learning rate $\alpha = 0.001$ with a cosine scheduler, and use the batch size of $64$.
-We distribute the data among the edge devices in a domain-heterogeneous way, i.e., each device receives samples only from a single domain.
-We measure the test accuracy of each algorithm achieved after $50$ epochs of training.
-We conduct the experiments based on a cluster of four NVIDIA A100 GPUs with 40GB memory.
-We run the experiments five times in each setup, and present the mean and $1$-sigma standard deviation.
+\textbf{Setting.} Our experiments are done under two sets of networks: (i) $m = 3$ devices and (ii) $m = 9$ devices, connected together on a random geometric graph \cite{penrose2003random}.
+The choice of $3$-$9$ devices aligns with the experiment conventions found in FDG literature \cite{zhang2021federated, lifedbn, nguyen2022fedsr}, thus providing fair comparisons with the baselines.
+Our implementation of \textsc{StyleDDG} is based on the \textsc{dassl} library developed in \cite{zhou2022domain, zhou2021domainadaptive}.
+We adopt a learning rate $\alpha = 0.001$ with a cosine scheduler and use the batch size of $64$.
+We distribute the data among the edge devices in a domain-heterogeneous way, where each device gets samples only from a single domain.
+We measure the test accuracy of each algorithm after $50$ training epochs.
+We carried out the experiments using a cluster of four NVIDIA A100 GPUs with 40GB memory.
+We run the experiments five times in each setup and present the mean and standard deviation.